yundlmn/google-presentation-screenshot/README.md

 # google-presentation-screenshot
-A script to capture screenshots from Google Slides presentations
+A script to capture screenshots from Google Slides presentations.
+In the event of limited access and not being able to download a presentation from Google Slides - this will allow to automatically take screenshots of slides from multiple presentation URLs and place it into separate folders on your machine.

 # Requirements